 Keep your content simple to read and understand.
 Often web authors use larger words and longer sentences than is really necessary.

 Captions provide benefits to all users.
 There are many free, easy-to-use tools available that support the process of transcribing and captioning videos.
+For more information, see the UW Accessible Technology page Creating Accessible Videos.

 For people are unable to see video, create a script that includes brief descriptions of important visual content, then provide that as a separate description track, either as timed text or recorded narration.
+This solution is known as audio description.
+For more information, see UW Accessible Technology page Creating Accessible Videos, especially the section on Audio Description.

 Provide a transcript.